Jesper-SH-Hong/Node-Angular-pokedex/README.md

 <br><br><br>

-Happy Thanksgiving!

-I spent  to somehow learn and utilize Angular framework just like Hackathon
+I tried to learn and implement on Angular over the Thanksgiving weekend.

-I tried to combine the new angular knowledge with my backend knowledge in Node Express and MongoDB.
+Also, I tried to combine those newly acquired skills with my backend knowledge of Node Express and MongoDB.